-Tiger Otocinclus (Otocinclus cocama) Fish Species Profile & Care Guide
+Tiger Otocinclus (Otocinclus cocama) Species Profile & Care Guide

 The Tiger Otocinclus is one of the smallest Catfish in the Loricariidae family and is a voracious algae eater.
 The Tiger Oto is a peaceful, attractive, sociable and useful addition to any freshwater aquarium.